1st-ever white rhino IVF sparks hope that 'doomed species' could still be saved, despite there being no males left

 It is also hoped that embryo transfer could help increase the numbers of Sumatran rhinos (Dicerorhinus sumatrensis) in Malaysia, where the population also has no known males.
 There are around 40 of these rhinos left in the wild, according to the International Rhino Foundation.

-Both Sumatran rhinos and northern white rhinos have been driven to the brink of extinction by hunters who kill the animals for their valuable horns
+Both Sumatran rhinos and northern white rhinos have been driven to the brink of extinction by hunters who kill the animals for their valuable horns.

 However, the researchers warn that even if more northern white rhinos are created in the future, the species will remain at risk because there will not be enough genetic variation to create a self-sustaining population.

 Harry is a U.K.-based senior staff writer at Live Science.
 He studied marine biology at the University of Exeter before training to become a journalist.
-He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior, evolution and paleontology.
-His feature on the upcoming solar maximum was shortlisted in the "top scoop" category at the National Council for the Training of Journalists (NCTJ) Awards for Excellence in 2023.
+He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior and paleontology.
+His recent work on the solar maximum won "best space submission" at the 2024 Aerospace Media Awards and was shortlisted in the "top scoop" category at the NCTJ Awards for Excellence in 2023.
+He also writes Live Science's weekly Earth from space series.